hisaac/Markdown-Demo/readme.md

 # Markdown [M↓]

-Invented by John Gruber and Aaron Swartz in 2004.
+This project created as my "technology presentation" to the class.

-Intended to be a simple and light markup language, focusing on readability.
+Markdown was invented by John Gruber and Aaron Swartz in 2004, and was intended to be a simple and light markup language, focusing on readability.

-Checkout [GitHub's Markdown Guide][1] for more.
+Checkout [GitHub's Markdown Guide][1] for more information on the syntax.
 It's a great reference.

 [1]: https://guides.github.com/features/mastering-markdown/